 Important points to know prior to your tear trough procedure.

 - Surprisingly, injections under the eyes are not painful.
 Patients are often anxious about their upcoming treatment, but are pleasantly surprised to find that there is very little discomfort.

-- Bruising can be common after filler treatment of the tear trough, but typically resolves within a week.
+- Bruising is not uncommon after filler treatment of the tear trough, but typically resolves within a week.
+Swelling can be even more common and often takes a few weeks to resolve.
+Please read our post injectable instructions page if you have experienced bruising or swelling.
 Patients are advised not to undergo treatment if they have an important event around the corner.

 - Most patients are pleased with the outcome of treatment, even if their results are subtle.

 - Most patients only require 1-2 syringes of the chosen filler, but patients with very deep tear troughs may ultimately need multiple syringes.

 - As with all filler treatments, it is essential that patients avoid aspirin, ibuprofen, or any other medication/supplement that may promote bleeding.
 You can read our full list of Before and after care for dermal fillers at http://wellmedicalarts.com/post-injectable-instructions/